Title: Professor of Law and Director, Public Health Law and Science Center (PHLSC) and Health Law Program

 Curriculum Vitae: Download in PDF format

 Professor Van Tassel clerked for U.S. District Court Judge William K. Thomas before becoming an associate with the international law firm of Squire, Sanders & Dempsey.
-She began her teaching career in 1997 and currently teaches Health Law: Quality, Cost and Access, Healthcare Organization and Finance, Government Provision of Healthcare, Bioethics, Public Health Law, Food & Drug Law, Law & Biotechnology, Civil Procedure, Evidence, and Torts.
+She began her teaching career in 1997 and has taught Health Law: Quality, Cost and Access, Healthcare Organization and Finance, Government Provision of Healthcare, Bioethics, Public Health Law, Food & Drug Law, Law & Biotechnology, Civil Procedure, Evidence, and Torts.
 She is the Editor of the Health Law Prof Blog, is a regular blogger on Bill of Health, a blog of the Petrie-Flom Center at the Harvard School of Law, and is a regular blogger on Bio Law: Law and the Life Sciences.

 She currently serves on the Executive Board of the Law, Medicine and Healthcare Section of the American Association of Law Schools, on the Executive Board of the Law and Mental Disability Section of the American Association of Law Schools and as the Co-Chair of the Food & Drug Law Committee of the Administrative Law Section of the American Bar Association.

 Professor Van Tassel’s scholarship has appeared in such journals as the University of Chicago Legal Forum, the Pepperdine Law Review, the Cardozo Law Review, the Connecticut Law Review, the Brooklyn Law Review, the University of Cincinnati Law Review and the Seton Hall Law Review.
 She is the author of International Encyclopaedia of Laws: Medical Law, United States of America (Klower, forthcoming, 2015).
 She is the coauthor of the two-volume treatise Food and Drug Administration (4th ed., forthcoming 2015) which is cited as an authoritative FDA source by the U.S. Supreme Court and numerous circuit and district courts.
-She is also the co-author on the book Litigating the Nursing Home Case (2nd ed., forthcoming 2014).
+She is also the co-author on the book Litigating the Nursing Home Case (2nd ed., 2014).